NREL/ReEDS-2.0/README.md

 <a name="ConfigPy"></a>
 ## Python Configuration

 Install Anaconda: [https://www.anaconda.com/distribution/#download-section](https://www.anaconda.com/distribution/#download-section).
-NREL recommends Python 3.7, but has also used Python 3.6.5 and 3.7.1 successfully.
+NLR recommends Python 3.7, but has also used Python 3.6.5 and 3.7.1 successfully.

 **IMPORTANT** : Be sure to download the correct version of the installer for your operating system.